 What is an Independent Study Project (ISP)?

-The ISP is a way for you to pursue something you are excited about.
+The ISP is a way for you to pursue something you are interested in, on your own terms, apart from the rest of the group.
 The majority of the hands-on ISP work is done in Jogja because that’s where we have the most consistent access to mentors/teachers in specific crafts and traditions.
-You can expect to devote several afternoons a week exploring a hands-on topic in Jogja (e.g., learning a craft such as silver smithing, creating woodblock printing, cooking Indonesian dishes, etc.).
+You can expect to devote amount of time to exploring a hands-on topic in Jogja (e.g., learning a craft such as silversmithing, creating traditional art like batik, cooking Indonesian dishes, etc.).

 We’ll talk more about all of this in-country.
 For now, here are some options that past students have pursued in Jogja: